 ... from the award winning author of Absolution comes a tale of human evil, corruptibility and weakness, resilience and courage ...

-Top ten finalist in the 2014 Faulkner-Wisdom Novel competition
+A top-ten finalist in the 2014 Faulkner-Wisdom Novel Competition

-“…a narrative as real, as harrowing, as documentary footage….a supremely ambitious book from a thoroughly gifted writer.” –Joseph Bathanti, award-winning poet and novelist, author of The Life of the World to Come
+“…a narrative as real, as harrowing, as documentary footage… a supremely ambitious book from a thoroughly gifted writer.” –Joseph Bathanti, author of The Life of the World to Come

-“…piercing and evocative, imaginative and unsettling, psychologically thrilling.
-The suspense Herin weaves throughout is palpable.
-Big questions are explored: Does one ever really know another human being?
-How do we distinguish truth from rationalization? … A Stone For Bread is an irresistible page-turner.” —Judy Goldman, award-winning novelist and poet and author of Losing My Sister
+“…piercing and evocative, imaginative and unsettling, psychologically thrilling… A Stone For Bread is an irresistible page-turner.” —Judy Goldman, author of Losing My Sister